tim-fiola/network_traffic_modeler_py3/docs/model_file.rst

 .. note::
    ``lat`` and ``lon`` can be used instead for (y, x) grid coordinates; there are no restrictions on the integer values those attributes can have.

+Demands
+*******

+Demands represent traffic on the network.
+Each demand represents an amount of traffic ingressing the network at a specific layer 3 (source) node and egressing the network at a specific layer 3 (destination) node.